4n3i5v74/OSCP-methodology/README.md

 ### General Information

+- The file [CTF-Machine-Template.md] is the template to be used.
+Copy the content to a new document and start with the target.
+- The logic is to use any `markdown` based editor like `obsidian`, `joplin`, `logseq` etc, where this `markdown` based template can be easily edited.
 - The content has blank `codeblocks` to capture log outputs.
 - The [Abstract] section will contain information about target, its services/protocols, any credentials found and flags.
 - The [Initial Setup] section has variables to be set.
 Setting initial variables and exporting in all working tabs is important for commands in all sections.